du2016/cloud-native-devops/install/binary-install/install-node.md

 # /etc/sysconfig/docker

 # Modify these options if you want to change the way the docker daemon runs
-OPTIONS='--selinux-enabled --log-driver=json-file --signature-verification=false -s overlay2'
+OPTIONS='--selinux-enabled --log-driver=json-file --ip-masq=false --signature-verification=false -s overlay2'
 if [ -z "${DOCKER_CERT_PATH}" ]; then
     DOCKER_CERT_PATH=/etc/docker
 fi